The Super Easy Guide to Basic SEO For Travel Bloggers

 Most of you have (hopefully!) done this already, but if not, it’s a must.
 Google analytics are free, and it will take you about five minutes to follow these steps to install it.

 The content drill down tab is a very useful tool, because it helps you understand which posts are the most popular, and then write more like them.
 Are you articles about budgeting always getting hit?
-Or maybe everyone is reading your destination reviews from a specific country you have visited.
-Whatever it is, create more!
+Or maybe everyone is reading your destination reviews from a specific country… whatever it is, create more!

 2. Install Yoast SEO